 How to decoupage table top with wallpaper

-- The first thing to do is to make sure that the top of your table is clean, dry and dust free.
+1..
+The first thing to do is to make sure that the top of your table is clean, dry, and dust-free.

-- Next is the most tricky part of wallpapering a table top, measuring the wallpaper.
+2. The next part is the most tricky part of wallpapering a tabletop, measuring the wallpaper.
 Unless you have a particularly skinny table, the table top will be more than one wallpaper roll width wide.

-Our table top was in fact 2 wallpaper widths wide.
+The table was in fact 2 wallpaper widths wide.
 However, because of the way the wallpaper was patterned we cut 3 widths of wallpaper.
+To make sure you didn’t notice any difference in the way the pattern matched up.

-- Next, you will need to work out the 2 strips of wallpaper either side of the middle strip.
-However, you will need to make sure that the pattern of the wallpaper matches up with the center strip.
-These 2 strips will be thinner in width but you still want them to be wide enough that they overlap the table edge slightly.
+3. For the next step, you will need to work out the measurements of the 2 strips of wallpaper eaither side of the middle strip.
+Carefully make sure that the pattern of the wallpaper matches up with either side of the center strip.

-- In the mean time also paste the table top and leave for a couple of minutes.
+5. In the meantime also paste the table and leave for a couple of minutes.
+This will provide an extra key for the wallpaper.

-- Next lay your middle strip of wallpaper on the top of the table and carefully move into position so it is in the centre.
+6. Next, lay the middle strip of wallpaper on the top of the table and carefully move into position so it is in the centre.
 Using a smoothing brush smooth out the wallpaper and remove any air bubbles.